brenthargrave/motion-config-vars/README.md

 ENV["HOST"] #=> lvh.me:3000
 ```

+If touching ENV makes you squirm, not to worry.
+Existing settings aren't
+overwritten and an alternative constant, RMENV, is available that behaves the
+same way.

 You might ask why not make "development", "production", etc. the top-level
 keys?
 Why bother requiring an API_ENV?
 In my experience configuring environements
 for API-backed clients is more complex because their configs depend on both the